peter88213/nvhelp-en/source/getting_started.rst

 A file selection dialog opens and asks for the file name and location of the new project.
+Unlike OpenOffice/LibreOffice, the file selection dialog is not preset to a defined document directory.
+If you enter a file name for your project, make sure you also select the correct project directory.

 .. tip::
-   It is advantageous to create a separate folder for the project, as all exported documents are also stored here.
+   It is advisable to create a separate folder for the project, as all exported documents are also stored here.
 This also includes auxiliary files such as timelines or project-related configuration files for tools and plugins.

 .. important::
    Please make sure that your new project is not in the installation directory.